top of page

 • Conditional, requiring compliance with certain rules or conditions.

-This provision is the statutory basis for issuing exemptions like those found in Notification No. 50/2017.
+This provision is the statutory basis for issuing exemptions like those found in Notification No. 45/2025 and various other standalone notifications for a wide range of products.

 The Exemption

-Using the powers under Section 25, the government issued Customs Notification No. 50/2017, granting concessional or nil duty on a wide range of goods.
+Using the powers under Section 25, the government issued Customs Notification No. 50/2017 which was later superseded and now functions under notification No 45/2025, granting concessional or nil duty on a wide range of goods under various chapter headings of the Customs Tariff Act.

-Condition No. 9 under this notification is important.
-As per conditions 9 good imported under this notification must comply and register under the Import of Goods at Concessional Rate of Duty Rules, 2017 are complied with.
+Condition No. 3 of Table 1 and Condition No. 1 of Table 2 under this notification is important.
+As per these conditions goods imported under this notification must comply and register under the Import of Goods at Concessional Rate of Duty Rules, 2022 are complied with.

 So, to avail benefit under this notification, the importer must: